 In connection with this offering, we will adopt an amended written code of business conduct, or code of conduct, which outlines the principles of legal and ethical business conduct under which we do business.
-The code of conduct applies to all of our board members and employees.
+The code of conduct applies to all of our Board members and employees.
 The full text of the code of conduct will be made available on our website at www.genmab.com.
 This website address is included in this prospectus as an inactive textual reference only.
 The information and other content appearing on our website are not part of this prospectus.
-Any amendments or waivers from the provisions of the code of conduct will be made only after approval by our Board and will be disclosed on our website promptly following the date of such amendment or waiver.
+Any amendments or waivers from the provisions of the code of conduct will be made only after approval by our Board and will be disclosed in accordance with applicable rules and regulations promptly following the date of such amendment or waiver.